gkjohnson/threejs-sandbox/valve-file-loader/README.md

 ## Open Questions
 - How do you use the `vertOffset` field in the `strips` objects?
+- Mark the beginning and ends of structs in memory to make sure everything lines up as expected.
 - How large are the strides for the structs?
 Why do some seem to be longer than others?
+	- The size of in the structs seems to be what was expected but it doesn't explain the apparent need for padding
-- Mark the beginning and ends of structs in memory to make sure everything lines up as expected.
+- Read in a file and use the structs to read the data and make sure it makes sense and lines up
-- Build against the source sdk and measure the structs to see how large they are.

 ## TODO
 - Parse Bone Structure